Wind-turbine aerodynamics: General aerodynamic considerations

 The governing equation for power extraction is:

-where P is the power, F is the force vector, and v is the velocity of the moving wind turbine part.
+where P is the power, F is the force vector, and u is the velocity of the moving wind turbine part.

 The force F is generated by the wind's interaction with the blade.
 The magnitude and distribution of this force is the primary focus of wind-turbine aerodynamics.
 The most familiar type of aerodynamic force is drag.
 The direction of the drag force is parallel to the relative wind.
 Typically, the wind turbine parts are moving, altering the flow around the part.
 An example of relative wind is the wind one would feel cycling on a calm day.

 To extract power, the turbine part must move in the direction of the net force.
 In the drag force case, the relative wind speed decreases subsequently, and so does the drag force.
 The relative wind aspect dramatically limits the maximum power that can be extracted by a drag-based wind turbine.
 Lift-based wind turbines typically have lifting surfaces moving perpendicular to the flow.
 Here, the relative wind does not decrease; rather, it increases with rotor speed.
 Thus, the maximum power limits of these machines are much higher than those of drag-based machines.